johanley/special-relativity-core/README.md

 Different choices of geometry usually mean one direction of the transform is preferred over another.
 The inverse is still there, it's just in the background.

-The term *length contraction* is a misleading one.
-The effect changes more than length: it changes geometry, angles, length, shape.
-A better word is *flattening*.
-Length contraction emphasizes a special case: when a stick is parallel to the line of the boost.
-It's only that special case in which the effects are limited to a change of length.
-In every other case, the stick will change both length and direction.

-To see the 3D geometry in a given frame, you always need a time-slice in the given frame.
-To see the length of a stick (in a given frame), you need a time-slice (in that frame).
-To see the direction in which the stick is pointing (in a given frame), you need a time-slice (in that frame).

 Two boosts commute only when they are in the same line.